Idanre Hill: Civilization

-The ancient settlement of Idanre has existed on the hill since antiquity, however Western civilization was introduced to the ancient city when a team of missionaries led by Rev. Gilbert Carter arrived in the year 1894.

-The missionaries built the first primary school in 1896, the clay building of which still stands strong till this day.
-In 1906, a law court was established.
-It includes an ancient prison where the convicts spend their jail term.
+Although the ancient settlement of Idanre has existed on the hill since antiquity, Western civilization was introduced to the ancient city when a team of missionaries led by Rev. Gilbert Carter arrived in 1894.
+The missionaries built the first primary school in 1896, a clay building that still stands today.
+In 1906, a law court was established, which includes an ancient prison.